 The Microsoft Edge (legacy) browser is going to be killed soon.
 Microsoft has revamped the legacy browser and rebuilt the backend using Chromium.
-They’ve introduced Microsoft Edge (chromium) and pushing it along with Windows 10 update.
+They’ve introduced Microsoft Edge (chromium) and pushed it along with Windows 10 update.

 While they’re facing the backlash for forcing a new browser without consent, perhaps one can uninstall Edge Chromium browser from windows update.
-But, if you do not have any personal preference over web browsers, then Microsoft Edge (chromium) is a wonderful start.
+But, if you do not have any personal preference for web browsers, then Microsoft Edge (chromium) is a wonderful start.

 So yes, you have made up your mind that you will be moving to another internet browser.
 You have your reasons for making the switch but one thing now stands in the way.
 “How do I export my Bookmarks and Favorites to another browser?” you ask.
 Worry not, we got you covered.
 Read ahead.

 There are two methods to export bookmarks from the Microsoft Edge legacy browser.
 You can directly export your bookmarks and favorites into an HTML file which can then be imported into your favorite browser.

 And another, if you use the Google Chrome browser.
 It allows you to import bookmarks and favorites directly from Microsoft Edge (legacy).

 However, we shall explore both methods in detail.
 In most cases, the HTML export of Favorites or Bookmarks works like a charm and is supported by the major browsers.

 In this method, you will save the bookmarks/favorites as an HTML file on your computer, and this file can be used as a backup or exported to another browser.

 Here are the steps to export Microsoft edge favorites as HTML files in the local drive:

 - Open the Microsoft Edge browser on your computer.